Cold Norton

 Cold Norton is a village on the Dengie Peninsula in Essex, England.
 It is located in rural countryside 10 miles to the east of Chelmsford, and lies just over a mile to the north of the River Crouch, which can be seen from the village's main hill.
 Nearby villages include Purleigh and North Fambridge.
-Administratively, Cold Norton forms part of the Purleigh ward in the district of Maldon.
+Administratively, Cold Norton forms part of the Purleigh ward in the Maldon District.
+At the 2021 census the parish had a population of 1,162.

-There are 412 dwellings, some industrial and commercial enterprises and the Three Rivers Golf and Country Club.
+The parish includes some industrial and commercial enterprises and the Three Rivers Golf and Country Club.

 There are two golf courses at Three Rivers Golf and Country Club, The 18 hole 6449 yard par 72 Kings Course and the smaller 18 hole par 64 Jubilee Course.

 Cold Norton Primary School is in St Stephens Road.

 The local parish church, St Stephen's, was the location of the first Church of England marriage ceremony to be conducted by a woman priest.